MatteoLiotta/Tumor-Segmentation-Project/README.md

 ## Project Overview

-The project presents diffent approaches to the brain tumor segmemation with images obtained from fluid attenuated inversion recovery.
+The project presents diffent approaches to the brain tumor segmentation with images obtained from fluid attenuated inversion recovery.
 Different approaches are proposed, from U-net artificial neural networks to more moder architectures: vision transformers.

 Different loss usages are considered, with a particular attention to the intrinsic relation between result and the objective function.